Deterministic Communication in Radio Networks: Introduction

 Furthermore, we note that nodes need only know common upper bounds for the parameters, rather than the exact values (these upper bounds will replace the true values in the running time expression).
 Therefore, even if only some polynomial upper bound for $\ecc$ is known, and no knowledge about $\maxdeg$ is assumed at all, our broadcasting algorithm still runs within $O(n \log \ecc \log\log\ecc)$ time, and remains the fastest known algorithm.
 Similarly, with only a polynomial upper bound on $\maxdeg$ and no bound on $\ecc$, our wake-up algorithm still runs in $O(\frac{n\log n \log \maxdeg}{\log\log\maxdeg})$-time.
 In this latter case, the algorithm is also faster than previous algorithms when only $n$ is known.

-For both algorithms (as with all broadcasting and wake-up algorithms with at least linear dependency on $n$) this assumption too can be removed by standard double-and-test techniques, at the unavoidable cost of never having acknowledgment of completion \cite{-CGGPR00}.
+For both algorithms (as with all broadcasting and wake-up algorithms with at least linear dependency on $n$) this assumption too can be removed by standard double-and-test techniques, at the cost of never having acknowledgment of completion.
+The task of achieving acknowledgment in such circumstances is addressed in \cite{-V14}.

 Note that to avoid non-well-defined expressions, we will use $\log (x)$ to mean $\min\{1,\log_2(x)\}$ wherever logarithms appear.